ikim025/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 ###test

-Before I introduce the 'if' statement, I want to introduce the 'test' statement first, because it is often used with the 'if' statement to perform true/false decisions.
+Before we introduce the 'if' statement,we want to introduce the 'test' statement first, because it is often used with the 'if' statement to perform true/false decisions.
 The following example tests whether there are arguments provided:

 ```